Cumberland Gap: 19th century

+It is estimated that between 200,000 and 300,000 European-American settlers passed through the gap on their way into Kentucky and the Ohio Valley before 1810.

 Several American Civil War engagements occurred in and around the Cumberland Gap and are known as the Battle of the Cumberland Gap.
 In June 1862, Union Army General George W. Morgan captured the gap for the Union.
 In September of that year, Confederate States Army forces under Edmund Kirby Smith occupied the gap during General Braxton Bragg's Kentucky Invasion.
 The following year, in a bloodless engagement in September 1863, Union Army troops under General Ambrose Burnside forced the surrender of 2,300 Confederates defending the gap, gaining Union control of the gap for the remainder of the war.

-It is estimated that between 200,000 and 300,000 European-American settlers passed through the gap on their way into Kentucky and the Ohio Valley before 1810.
-Today 18,000 cars pass beneath the site daily, and 1.2 million people visit the park on the site annually.
-The park features many hiking trails.